kentcdodds/split-guide/README.md

 ## Other Solutions

 I am unaware of other solutions.
 Feel free to submit a PR if you know of similar solutions.

+There is [an atom plugin](https://github.com/janis-kra/split-guide-atom) that can do the typing for you.

 ## Contributors